phpmyadmin/docker/README.md

 * ``PMA_USER`` and ``PMA_PASSWORD`` - define username to use for config authentication method
 * ``PMA_ABSOLUTE_URI`` - define user-facing URI
 * ``HIDE_PHP_VERSION`` - if defined, will hide the php version (`expose_php = Off`).
 Set to any value (such as HIDE_PHP_VERSION=true).
+* ``PMA_CONFIG_BASE64`` - if set, will override the default config.inc.php with the base64 decoded contents of the variable
+* ``PMA_USER_CONFIG_BASE64`` - if set, will override the default config.user.inc.php with the base64 decoded contents of the variable

 For usage with Docker secrets, appending ``_FILE`` to any environment variable is allowed:
 ```